-The only conclusion of overall negative effects is reached in respect of 'Climate change adaptation' on the basis that a significant number of proposed allocations intersect the flood risk zone.
+The only conclusion of overall 'moderate or uncertain' negative effects is reached in respect of Climate change adaptation on the basis that a significant number of proposed allocations intersect the flood risk zone.
 This results from the proposal to focus growth along strategic transport corridors that follow river valleys, and the proposal to intensify uses at numerous sites that have historically been used for uses that are less vulnerable to flooding, in particular industrial and retail uses.
 The proposed strategy is reflective of an understanding that there are steps that can be taken to satisfactorily mitigate flood risk, including through: drainage systems, urban greening (linking with wider climate change adaptation objectives, around minimising the urban heat island effect and ensuring shading for buildings and public spaces); avoiding vulnerable uses on the ground floor, flood resistant design (e.g. to prevent water from entering the building and damaging its fabric) and flood resilient design (e.g. to ensure the building's structural integrity is maintained and that drying and cleaning can be facilitated).
-The proposed strategy and site-specific policy will warrant further scrutiny as part of plan finalisation, mindful of the risk of incombination impacts.
+The proposed strategy and site-specific policy will warrant further scrutiny as part of plan finalisation, mindful of the risk of in-combination impacts.
+Planning Practice Guidance on flood risk has been notably updated recently (August 2022) including in respect of downstream in combination impacts, for example stating: "Whilst the use of stilts and voids below buildings may be an appropriate approach to mitigating flood risk to the buildings themselves, such techniques should not normally be relied upon for compensating for any loss of floodplain storage.
+This is because voids do not allow water to freely flow through them, trash screens get blocked, voids get silted up, they have limited capacity, and it is difficult to stop them being used for storing belongings or other materials."